 I’ve been taking a break from canning.
-I canned and canned and canned before Christmas (and didn’t even blog half of it), so the thought of standing over a hot stove for an hour after spending another hour peeling, dicing, and otherwise prepping a small mountain of fruit sounds a little unattractive right now.
+I canned and canned and canned before Christmas (and didn’t even blog half of it), so the thought of standing over the proverbial hot stove for an hour after spending another hour peeling, dicing, and otherwise prepping a small mountain of fruit sounds a little unattractive right now.
 But you might remember I mentioned that I am currently in possession of more dried rosemary than God.
 I’ve picked about a fifth of it off its branches, and that alone made three cups.
 All told, I will probably have 15-20 cups of dried rosemary.
 (Not that I’m complaining!
 I like rosemary.
 And if you know me, you probably have some rosemary-spiked treats in your future.)

 Speaking of treats, a friend of mine recently experienced a gift-giving occasion of the bridal kind.
 I got her the standard kitchen-y things off her registry, but I also wanted to give her something special, something from my kitchen.
 She knows I can, but I don’t think she had ever tried any of my projects, and her bridal shower seemed like the perfect time.
 I put together a small basket of registry items, some marmalade I had stashed away from the Christmas preserving extravaganza, and this rosemary salt.